Browse the options below to explore public notices, documents, and contacts.

 The Resource Center Supervision Policy will be reviewed annually by the school administration team and ratified by the school’s Board of Directors.

-For further information please visit their website at www.edcoecharterselpa.org/governance
+For further SELPA Governance information, please visit the El Dorado Charter SELPA website at www.edcoecharterselpa.org/governance.

 El Dorado SELPA acceptance letter — Coming Soon!